 More descendants of Fletcher Christian than anywhere else in the world

-Norfolk is now home to the famed descendants of the Polynesian women and Bounty Mutineers, originally living on Pitcairn Island.
-After outgrowing Pitcairn, the community, made up of 8 family groupings, relocated to Norfolk in 1856.
-Owner of NITC, Rebecca Christan, is a seventh-generation descendant of Fletcher Christan.
+Norfolk is home to the famed descendants of the Polynesian women and Bounty Mutineers who originally settled on Pitcairn Island.
+After outgrowing Pitcairn, the community made up of 8 family groupings relocated to Norfolk in 1856.
+Owner of NITC, Mat Christan-Bailey, is a seventh-generation descendant of Fletcher Christan.

 2. Convict Colony

 The resting place of Australia’s most important shipwreck, flagship of the First Fleet HMS Sirius

 Norfolk was home to two penal settlements.
 During the first, the Island became home to many ‘First Fleeters’.
 Then, after 1825 the poor convict souls living here endured ‘punishment just short of death’ simply trying to survive life.

 3. Norfolk Island Pine

 Home to endemic Araucaria heterophylla, or as you may know it, the Norfolk Pine

 Norfolk Island Pine's were sighted by Capt.
 James Cook in 1774 when he noted they would be perfect for masts and yards for sailing ships.
 It was later found that they were not resilient enough for this use.
 Today, the Norfolk Pine can be found around the world, particularly coastal areas, due to its ability to grow in sand and high tolerance for salt and wind - making it the perfect seaside tree.